JKirchartz/awesome-stars/README.md

 - [wavefunctioncollapse](https://github.com/kchapelier/wavefunctioncollapse) - Javascript port of https://github.com/mxgmn/WaveFunctionCollapse
 - [thump](https://github.com/FMS-Cat/thump) - Low-level-like environment for simulating multi paradigm glitch
 - [patternlab-node](https://github.com/pattern-lab/patternlab-node) - The Node version of Pattern Lab
-- [SuperTinySocialIcons](https://github.com/edent/SuperTinySocialIcons) - Under 1KB each!
-Super Tiny Social Icons are miniscule SVG versions of your favourite logos
 - [node-feedparser](https://github.com/danmactough/node-feedparser) - Robust RSS, Atom, and RDF feed parsing in Node.js
-- [feed-read-parser](https://github.com/StarpTech/feed-read-parser) - fetch & parse ATOM & RSS feeds with Node.js
 - [tiny-text](https://github.com/rachelnicole/tiny-text) - convert your text ᶦᶰᵗᵒ ᵗᶦᶰᶦᵉʳ ᵗᵉˣᵗ
 - [NOC-S17-2-Intelligence-Learning](https://github.com/shiffman/NOC-S17-2-Intelligence-Learning) - Syllabus for Part 2 of Nature of Code: "Intelligence and Learning" at ITP Spring 2017 Edit
 - [processing](https://github.com/MichaelPaulukonis/processing) - processing (p5) sketches from 2014
-- [8192px](https://github.com/qup/8192px) - A collaborative pixel art experiment
+- [8192px](https://github.com/caspervonb/8192px) - A collaborative pixel art experiment
 - [linear-lsystem-poetry](https://github.com/aparrish/linear-lsystem-poetry) - a strange textual interface for making poetry with l-systems
 - [GetDevicePixelRatio](https://github.com/tysonmatanich/GetDevicePixelRatio) - An easy way to get the device pixel ratio of a screen using JavaScript.
-- [svgedit](https://github.com/SVG-Edit/svgedit) - Powerful SVG-Editor on your browser
+- [svgedit](https://github.com/SVG-Edit/svgedit) - Powerful SVG-Editor for your browser
-- [You-Dont-Need-jQuery](https://github.com/oneuijs/You-Dont-Need-jQuery) - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript.
+- [You-Dont-Need-jQuery](https://github.com/nefe/You-Dont-Need-jQuery) - Examples of how to do query, style, dom, ajax, event etc like jQuery with plain javascript.
 - [d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar_chart::chart_with_upwards_trend::tada:
-- [bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.
 - [news-text](https://github.com/beaugunderson/news-text) - 📰 get news text from Google News, CNN, etc.
 - [jsrender](https://github.com/BorisMoore/jsrender) - A lightweight, powerful and highly extensible templating engine.
 In the browser or on Node.js, with or without jQuery.
 - [dat](https://github.com/datproject/dat) - :floppy_disk: Share & live sync files anywhere via command line
 - [listmania](https://github.com/MichaelPaulukonis/listmania) - maker of lists (that from a long way off look like flies)
-- [p5.js](https://github.com/processing/p5.js) - p5.js is a JS client-side library for creating graphic and interactive experiences, based on the core principles of Processing. http://twitter.com/p5xjs —
+- [p5.js](https://github.com/processing/p5.js) - p5.js is a client-side JS platform that empowers artists, designers, students, and anyone to learn to code and express themselves creatively on the web.
+It is based on the core principles of Processing. http://twitter.com/p5xjs —
 - [shelljs](https://github.com/shelljs/shelljs) - :shell: Portable Unix shell commands for Node.js
 - [filtered-followback](https://github.com/jimkang/filtered-followback) - Given Twitter credentials, make follower and followee lists match by following and unfollowing (via quidprofollow), while taking care to not follow probable spam accounts (via twitterjerkdetector).
 - [twitter-fanfic-botnet](https://github.com/coleww/twitter-fanfic-botnet) - :star: relive your favorite television shows as a network of twitter bots!
 - [natural](https://github.com/NaturalNode/natural) - general natural language facilities for node
-- [retext](https://github.com/wooorm/retext) - Natural language processor powered by plugins
+- [retext](https://github.com/retextjs/retext) - Natural language processor powered by plugins based on @unifiedjs (and @vfile, @syntax-tree)
 - [twitter-archive-generator](https://github.com/muffinista/twitter-archive-generator) - Code to maintain an archive of a Twitter account's tweets
-- [glyphhanger](https://github.com/filamentgroup/glyphhanger) - Utility to automatically subset fonts for serving on the web.
-Can generates a combined list of every glyph used on a list of sample files or urls.
+- [glyphhanger](https://github.com/filamentgroup/glyphhanger) - Your web font utility belt.
+It shows what unicode-ranges are used on a web site (optionally for a font-family or for each font-family).
+It can also subset web fonts.
+It makes julienne fries.
 - [qart.js](https://github.com/kciter/qart.js) - Generate artistic QR code. 🎨
 - [front-end-handbook-2017](https://github.com/FrontendMasters/front-end-handbook-2017) - 2017 edition of our front-end development guide
 - [jimp](https://github.com/oliver-moran/jimp) - An image processing library written entirely in JavaScript for Node, with zero external or native dependencies.